ManuelElizaldi/SisyphusCorner/Programming/Cloud Computing/Cloud Computing In AWS/Week 5/W5 - Day 1 - VPC, CIDR, Route Tables, Gateways, VPC Peering, 0.0.0.0 IP.md

 - The NAT is a great way to take care of back end assets

 ## CIDR
-An IP is a.b.c.d -> each letter is 8 bit, so in total 32 bits.
+An IP is a.b.c.d -> each letter is 8 bit, so in total 32 bits:
+00000000.00000000.00000000.00000000 <- each section is an octate.

 CIDR notation is -> a.b.c.d/prefix -> 10.0.0.0/16 -> 16 means the potential number of IPs
 - ![[Pasted image 20250702185856.png]]
 - The above image shows how to calculate how many IP addresses you can have.
 There could be possibly 65k IP addresses - range

+Again with the 10.0.0.0/16 example, since each section is an octate, 16/2 = 8, so the first two (10.0) are fixed and the 3rd and 4th vary -> these go from 0 to 255.

+- #note 255 is the limit because 11111111 = 255 in binary
+- #note2 the first two values are not always fixed, this depends on the prefix

 #note CIDR shrunk the subnet mask from a.b.c.d/255.255.255.0 to the one mentioned above with the prefix